dukendev/NewsBox-jetpack-compose/README.md

 # NewsBox-jetpack-compose
 ## Jetpack compose app
 This is a simple news app which uses newapi.org api to showcase news in very user friendly manner.
+It is made complete using 100% kotlin using android new declarative UI framework [Jetpack Compose][compose].
+This app follow google recommended archietechture for android app MVVM and has single activity model.

 ### Preview
 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/87947328/137799316-5f8ff700-a845-47d6-9bff-9bfed3bc1835.gif)